nubenetes/awesome-kubernetes/docs/finops.md

 ## EKS

 - [dev.to: FinOps EKS: 10 tips to reduce the bill up to 90% on AWS managed Kubernetes clusters](https://dev.to/zenika/eks-10-tips-to-reduce-the-bill-up-to-90-on-aws-managed-kubernetes-clusters-epe)
+- [aws.amazon.com: Understanding and Cost Optimizing Amazon EKS Control Plane Logs](https://aws.amazon.com/blogs/containers/understanding-and-cost-optimizing-amazon-eks-control-plane-logs/) This post describes different EKS log types and ways to optimize costs.
+Understanding the levers available for consuming logs not only helps you in optimizing costs but also allows you to focus on the root causes analysis and attribution.

 ## Books